 The Profit and loss statement or Income statement is required for all companies registered at Companies House by law as part of the financial accounts.

 Profit and Loss account – Management accounting

-A profit and loss account is useful tool for management decisions, as it looks at the costs which relate to sales during the period.
-It may be that you are selling your goods at 50% higher than you are buying them, but when taking into account all the overheads you are actually making a loss.
+A profit and loss account is a useful tool for management decisions, as it looks at the costs which relate to sales during the period.
+It may be that you are selling your goods at 50% higher than you are buying them, but when taking into account all the overheads you are making a loss.
 The pricing, sales and costs can then be reviewed to see how future figures can be improved.

 What is Included in the Profit and Loss statement

-The figures to be posted to the profit and loss account may not be the same as the transactions in your bank account.
-Instead they are the figures that relate to the period in connection with the sale or expense.
+The figures posted to the profit and loss account may not be the same as the transactions in your bank account.
+Instead, they are the figures that relate to the period in connection with the sale or expense.

-An example of this: during a month a business made sales of £1000, but no goods were purchased, instead existing stock of £500 was sold.
-This figure of £500 would need to be posted as a cost of sale on the profit and loss account.
+An example of this: during a month a business made sales of £1000, but no goods were purchased; instead existing stock of £500 was sold.
+This figure of £500 would be posted as a cost of sale on the profit and loss account.

 There are several other differences between the bank account and the profit and loss account:

-- Sales – Include the sales when they take place, this may not be the same month as when you are paid.
+- Sales – Include the sales when they take place; this may not be the same month as when payment is received.

 - Cost of Sales – Include the cost that relates to the sales which have taken place.

 - Accruals – Include any expense which relates to the month for which no invoice has been received.

 - Prepayments – You may receive an invoice for a period of time or a future date, post the correct amount in the month it relates to.

 - Depreciation – If you own fixed assets, they are depreciated over a period of time, a monthly figure will need to be included.

 Example Accounting Profit and Loss Statement